coomar2841/android-multipicker-library/README.md

 ##### Recent changes

 * Version 0.9.6
+- App Bugs
+- Use different filename if it already exists

+* Version 0.9.6
 - Added request ID to `ChosenFile` to provide a way to differentiate between callbacks.
 - Use app name when using `CacheLocation.EXTERNAL_STORAGE_PUBLIC_DIR`